 To send or schedule your content:

-- From the Send or Schedule pop-up, next to Where should this data go?, select Google Sheets as your delivery destination.
+- From the Scheduler, next to Where should this data go?, select Google Sheets as your delivery destination.

 - If you're delivering to Google Drive for the first time, you'll need to authenticate with your Google credentials.
 Click Login, specify your Google account, and then click Allow to connect your Looker account to your Google OAuth credentials.
 You can connect only one set of Google Oauth credentials to this integration.

-- In the Send or Schedule pop-up, click Verify credentials to load your Google Drive.
+- In the Scheduler, click Verify credentials to load your Google Drive.

 - From the Select Drive to save file drop-down, choose the Google Drive where your CSV file will be saved.